 An estate plan gives seniors peace of mind

-Creating a Will or estate plan is essential for your older adult.
-Of course you don’t want to think about your senior passing away, but they most likely have final wishes they’d like to have fulfilled.
+Creating a will or estate plan is essential for your older adult.
+Of course you don’t want to think about them passing away, but they most likely have final wishes they’d like to have fulfilled.

 What is an estate?